Articles on: Animal Training

 • All Neckbands and animals are registered in the eShepherd Web App

-• The training paddock is free from dense shrub
+• The training paddock is free from dense shrub / vegetation and challenging terrain

 • Physical boundary fences in the training paddock are in good repair